danainjax/is-it-ok/README.md

 # movie safe

 Reviews for parents and kids.
-Check and see if 'it is ok' to watch.
+Check and see if the movie is safe to watch.

 Front end in React.